-McSweeney Solicitors have a reputation of successfully helping pedestrians who have been injured by negligent motorists in road traffic accidents to pursue their legal rights to make a claim.
-We are specialist injury solicitors that deal with all types of pedestrian injury claims from those involving minor injuries to the most severe life changing cases, including catastrophic injury cases such as those involving permanent disability; spinal injury; traumatic brain injury, and; fatal injury cases.
+McSweeney Personal Injury Solicitors have a reputation of successfully helping pedestrians who have been injured by negligent motorists in road traffic accidents to pursue their legal rights to make a claim.
+We are specialist injury solicitors that deal with all types of pedestrian injury claims* from those involving minor injuries to the most severe life changing cases.
+These include those involving permanent disability; spinal injury; traumatic brain injury, and fatal injury cases.
 We take pride in doing our very best in every case and fighting hard for pedestrian victims of road traffic accidents to achieve the best possible legal outcome for their pain and suffering, loss of earnings, medical and other expenses, and mental trauma (if applicable).

 We often find that when a pedestrian is hit by a car or other motor vehicle they are concerned about fault or liability for the accident.
 In our experience, most often unnecessarily so because even if you believe the accident was partly or even wholly your fault you can usually still make a personal injury claim* against the motorist’s insurance as there is a very high onus or duty of care on motorists to avoid collisions with pedestrians.

 However, if you have materially contributed or were blameworthy to a significant extent for your own accident then it is possible that your compensation could be reduced.
 This is known as contributory negligence.
 Insurance companies will often raise contributory negligence in pedestrian accident cases, common examples we see are: drunken/intoxicated pedestrians; pedestrians crossing when the traffic signal was red; distracted pedestrians such as texting, using mobile phone or listening to music, etc.; pedestrians running out or crossing road without paying attention, etc. But even in these type of cases we can more often than not help the injured pedestrian obtain fair compensation* for their injuries and losses.